Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 or download and extract the repository .zip file.

-> Given that the name of the sample is quiet long, and so are the names of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.
+> Given that the name of the sample is quite long, and so are the names of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

 ### Step 2:  Register the sample application with your Azure Active Directory tenant

 There are two projects in this sample.
 Each needs to be separately registered in your Azure AD tenant.
 To register these projects, you can:

-- either follow the steps [Step 2: Register the sample with your Azure Active Directory tenant](#step-2-register-the-sample-with-your-azure-active-directory-tenant) and [Step 3:  Configure the sample to use your Azure AD tenant](#choose-the-azure-ad-tenant-where-you-want-to-create-your-applications)
+- either follow the steps below for manual registration
 - or use PowerShell scripts that:
   - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
 Note that this works for Visual Studio only.
   - modify the Visual Studio projects' configuration files.